noahpierau/articles/decred-messaging-proposal.md

 ## Estimate of costs for changes + help required from others

-I aim to change as little of the existing website as possible, only on the homepage and in other strategic places such as link previews and social media descriptions.
+I aim to change as little of the existing website as possible, only on the homepage and in other strategic places such as copy in link previews and social media descriptions.

 I will co-create the new copy with the community.
 For free.
 The only costs go into implementation, to be done in collaboration with existing contractors such as @jholdstock.